 - Venue (Body of Water): Lake Union

 Join us on September 15, 2019 for our 20th Annual RFTC at Lake Union

-Seattle’s 19th annual Row for the Cure® offers rowers and paddlers their first head race for the fall season AND their chance to raise funds for breast cancer screening, support and research.
+Seattle’s 20th annual Row for the Cure® offers rowers and paddlers their first head race for the fall season AND their chance to raise funds for breast cancer screening, support and research.
 New this year, join us for our RFTC 1k Rally after the traditional head race..

 Be a Part of Our 2022 Goal: $100,000